Iris Kyle: 1999–2001

 Iris began to distance herself from friends and family and to become very isolated, stating that she found this the best way to make gains.
+At her pro debut at the 1999 Ms. International, she placed 15th.
+As she passed Steve Wennerstrom back stage, she whispered to him, “THAT, will never happen again."
 She has had a series of high placings as a professional.
 With the exception of the 1999 and 2008 Ms. Internationals, Iris has always placed in the top six in every IFBB pro bodybuilding competition in which she competed.
 Steve Wennerstrom, IFBB women's historian, wrote in the November 1999 edition of Flex that her 2nd place at the 1999 IFBB Pro World was "a welcome one for the structurally impressive 5'7", 155-pound Kyle."
 He also wrote that "Combining some of the qualities of Yolanda Hughes and Lenda Murray, with calves better than both, the 27-year-old health-club manager needs only to add some styling to her general appearance to put a shiny finish on her physical armament."

 At the 2000 Ms International, Tazzie Colomb and Iris were both disqualified for diuretic use.
 She won her first professional contest at the 2001 Ms. Olympia, winning the heavyweight title, but losing the overall Olympia title to Juliette Bergmann.
 Looking back, Iris maintains, "I sincerely believe that I was the rightful 2001 Overall Ms. Olympia.
 I'm not saying Juliette didn't display a nice overall package; I'm just saying I believe my physique was better."